Foreign central banks' U.S. debt holdings rise - Fed

-The Fed said its holdings of U.S. securities kept for overseas central banks rose by $7.56 billion in the week ended Sept.
-4, to stand at $3.3 trillion.
+The Fed said its holdings of U.S. securities kept for overseas central banks rose $15.5 billion in the week ended Aug.
+21, to stand at $3.3 trillion.

-Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae and Freddie Mac, fell by $324 million to stand at $315.1 billion.
+Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae and Freddie Mac, rose by $6.4 billion to stand at $317 billion.

-The Fed said its holdings of so-called “other” securities held in custody and reported at face value, rose by $217 million to stand at $37.84 billion.
+The Fed said its holdings of so-called “other” securities held in custody and reported at face value rose by $325 million to stand at $38 billion.
 These securities include non-marketable U.S. Treasury securities, supranationals, corporate bonds, asset-backed securities and commercial paper.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest foreign holders of Treasuries.